 With a cloud-based wine bottle app or wine app, you’ll have completely dynamic wine list management.
 A strictly web-based portal allows you to import existing wine lists and update their contents at the speed of the internet.
 You don’t need to download or install anything.
 You don’t need to manage multiple platforms like iOS or Android.
 Your guests will just point their phones at a QR code, a link opens up in a web browser, and voilà.
 A wine list.
+And any time someone is unable to scan a QR code (which is rare), it's a quick fix.
 All synced immediately with your wine inventory.
 The usefulness of this can be broken down two ways.

 It Helps You, the Business